rohithmay/rohithmay.github.io/_posts/2020-08-08-teleportation.md

 ## Linear Algebra in Dirac Notation

 The conventional Dirac notation employed by physicists is used here to represent state vectors in the Hilbert space.
 Let $$a,b \in \mathbb{C^2}$$.
-We define the following:
+We define the following: something please

 -  a ket vector: $$ \ket{a} = a^2$$
 -